rmanak/dl-workstation-setup/README.md

 Step by Step Installation:
 -------------------------
-Basically all you need to do is to run the shell scripts `.sh` in order
+Basically all you need to do is to run the shell scripts `.sh` in the right order, and might need to reboot your machine after Nvidia driver installation.

 #### 0) `0_basic_nvidia_drivers.sh`: Installs the basic tools (python2, python3 etc...) and the nvidia driver